gurditsingh/hydeout/_posts/test.md

  - Bloom Filtering Technique is used to test whether an element is a member of a set.
 It returns two types of results false positive or false negative.
  - Bloom Filter is used to check membership of an element E in a set of S elements.
- - Bloom filter consists of a data set consisting of 0's or 1's and some hash functions.
+ - Bloom Filter consists of a data set consisting of 0's or 1's and some hash functions.
+ - In Bloom Filter the number of hash function depends on the required accuracy of bloom filter.
+Other factors impacting the accuracy of bloom filter are size of the data set and number of elements added to the set.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbOTM0NjE4OTA2LC0zMjQyODA3MzAsLTIxMT
-Q1MDA0ODMsLTIxMjI0NjU3ODEsNDU4ODkwMDEzLC0xNjU2ODc3
-MDEwLDExODM0NTIzNDgsLTE4OTU5ODk1NTEsMjExNzgxMjg4MS
-wxNTA1MjcwMjk2LC0xOTY4NjcxNzMsLTYzNzMzNjAwNiwtODIy
-ODE4MjQwLC0yMDczMzU0Njc4LDEyNTc5MTM3NjgsLTczNDI2Mz
-E5MywxNzE3MjE5Nzc0LC05Mzk3MzYxNTgsLTEwMDk2NDUwMTMs
-LTc5MjA5ODkwMl19
+eyJoaXN0b3J5IjpbMTM5ODYyMzc2NiwtMzI0MjgwNzMwLC0yMT
+E0NTAwNDgzLC0yMTIyNDY1NzgxLDQ1ODg5MDAxMywtMTY1Njg3
+NzAxMCwxMTgzNDUyMzQ4LC0xODk1OTg5NTUxLDIxMTc4MTI4OD
+EsMTUwNTI3MDI5NiwtMTk2ODY3MTczLC02MzczMzYwMDYsLTgy
+MjgxODI0MCwtMjA3MzM1NDY3OCwxMjU3OTEzNzY4LC03MzQyNj
+MxOTMsMTcxNzIxOTc3NCwtOTM5NzM2MTU4LC0xMDA5NjQ1MDEz
+LC03OTIwOTg5MDJdfQ==
 -->